shiroyasha/blog-source/source/posts/2017-01-14-interfaces-in-ruby.html.md

 ## Describing behaviour

-Instead of focusing on the syntax, it is better to focus on the semantics of interfaces.
-What I really want is to define a set of methods that define the behaviour of an object, and check them before I run my application.
+Instead of focusing on the syntax, it is probably better to focus on the semantics of interfaces.
+What I actually want, is a set of constraints that define the behaviour of an object, and check them before I run my application.

 When we put it that way, it is very obvious that what I want is actually a set of tests that describe my object.
-For the previous CSV example, we would write the following in RSpec:
+For the previous CSV example, we could write the following in RSpec:

 ``` ruby